darkoverlordofdata/not-php/readme.md

 # this is your php on node (not-php)

+Port PHP to Coffee-Script

-Extracted from my Exspresso project
+Extracted from my [Exspresso] (https://github.com/darkoverlordofdata/exspresso) project

 ## Installation

-    $ npm install ./not-php.tar.gz

-    $ npm install git://github.com/darkoverlordofdata/not-php.git
+    $ npm install not-php

 You also need to have php installed.
 Php2coffee is written in php to leverage the Zend lexer.

 ## Quick Start